Natural theology: Ancient Rome

-Marcus Terentius Varro in his (lost) Antiquitates rerum humanarum et divinarum (Antiquities of Human and Divine Things, 1st century BCE) established a distinction between three kinds of theology: civil (political) (theologia civilis), natural (physical) (theologia naturalis) and mythical (theologia mythica).
+Marcus Terentius Varro in his (lost) Antiquitates rerum humanarum et divinarum (Antiquities of Human and Divine Things, 1st century BC) established a distinction between three kinds of theology: civil (political) (theologia civilis), natural (physical) (theologia naturalis) and mythical (theologia mythica).
 The theologians of civil theology are "the people", asking how the gods relate to daily life and the state (imperial cult).
 The theologians of natural theology are the philosophers, asking about the nature of the gods, and the theologians of mythical theology are the poets, crafting mythology.

 Middle Ages

+Saint Thomas Aquinas, one of the most influential thinkers in all of Western philosophy, was a major promoter of natural theology.

-From the 8th century CE, the Mutazilite school of Islam, compelled to defend their principles against the orthodox Islam of their day, used philosophy for support, and were among the first to pursue a rational Islamic theology, termed Ilm-al-Kalam (scholastic theology).
+From the 8th century AD, the Mutazilite school of Islam, compelled to defend their principles against the orthodox Islam of their day, used philosophy for support, and were among the first to pursue a rational Islamic theology, termed Ilm-al-Kalam (scholastic theology).
 The teleological argument was later presented by the early Islamic philosophers Alkindus and Averroes, while Avicenna presented both the cosmological argument and the ontological argument in The Book of Healing (1027).

-Thomas Aquinas (c.
-1225 – 1274) presented several versions of the cosmological argument in his Summa Theologica, and of the teleological argument in his Summa contra Gentiles.
+Italian Dominican friar and philosopher Thomas Aquinas (c.
+1225 – 1274) presented several versions of the cosmological argument in his famous Summa Theologica, and of the teleological argument in his Summa contra Gentiles.
 He presented the ontological argument, but rejected it in favor of proofs that invoke cause and effect alone.
-His quinque viae ("five ways") in those books attempted to demonstrate the existence of God in different ways, including (as way No. 5) the goal-directed actions seen in nature.
+Thomas's quinque viae ("five ways") in those books sought to demonstrate the existence of God in different ways, including (as way No. 5) the goal-directed actions seen in nature.